 • A completed referral form, including signed parent/guardian consent.

-Please e-mail the referral form to mentalhealth@wanslea.org.au
+Please email the referral form to mentalhealth@wanslea.org.au

 In accordance with the Commonwealth Privacy Act (1988) the personal information collected about families will be used in a confidential manner by Wanslea staff strictly for the purpose of facilitating the Cusp program.
 Clients are able to access their own information